-One, is that Sir Walter Scott published a novel in the mid 1800’s called Anne of Geierstein, where he used an opal to reflect the changing fortunes of the heroin.
-Book critics thought that the opal had an evil influence due to some of the heroin’s misfortunes (although this was never the intention of the author) – a myth that dramatically reduced the value of opal at the time!
+One, is that Sir Walter Scott published a novel in the mid 1800’s called Anne of Geierstein, where he used an opal to reflect the changing fortunes of the heroine.
+Book critics thought that the opal had an evil influence due to some of the heroine’s misfortunes (although this was never the intention of the author) – a myth that dramatically reduced the value of opal at the time!

 It is also said that the rumour of opals being bad luck was started by diamond merchants in the mid 19th and early 20th centuries once they realised that opal was a serious threat to the diamond trade.
 Opal was being commercially mined and was increasing in popularity, however, the ‘bad luck’ myth soon damaged the reputation of opal.

 Another myth is that opal is a fragile gemstone and so it’s bad luck to wear.
 At 5.5 – 6 on the Mohs scale it is a similar hardness to turquoise, lapis lazuli and labradorite and is harder than malachite and fluorite.
 So yes, we wouldn’t recommend wearing an opal when gardening, playing sports or similar, but they’re actually not as fragile as some people believe.

 Remember that in Australia they say the only bad luck about opal is not owning one!

 Synthetic opals (such as Gilson Opals) are made from the same chemical composition as natural opals (hydrated silicon dioxide), so they have a similar structure to that of a precious opal, but they are produced in a laboratory.